 The Burlington Writers Workshop is run by a volunteer board of directors.
 Members of the board work together to develop and oversee the scope and mission of the organization.
 It also provides fiscal oversight and develops appropriate policies and procedures and monitors the BWW’s programs and overall performance.

-Danielle Thierry, Organizer.
-Danielle is a consulting editor for and a founding editor of Mud Season Review.
+Danielle Thierry.
+Danielle is former BWW organizer and former consulting editor for and a founding editor of Mud Season Review.
 Danielle is a freelance writer, editor, and digital content strategist who plans, creates, and manages content for a wide range of projects, including managing the magazine of a global nonprofit organization.
 She also blogs for the Flynn Theater in Burlington, Vermont.
 Danielle holds a BA in radio/television/film and an MA in creative writing and journalism from Rowan University, where she was active in the university’s literary magazine (Avant).
 She has taught writing and literature in the past and is thankful to be back in a position where she can work with other creative writers to help them hone their craft and strengthen their voice.

 Peter Biello, Board Chairman.
 Peter is the founder and former organizer of the BWW.
 He’s now consulting fiction editor for and a founding editor of Mud Season Review.
 He is the host of All Things Considered on New Hampshire Public Radio and a writer of short stories, novels, book reviews, and essays.
 At NHPR, he’s the host of The Bookshelf, a series of interviews with authors from or writing about the Granite State.
 He holds an MFA in fiction from the University of North Carolina at Wilmington and a BFA in creative writing from the University of Maine at Farmington.